-Torch Bay is about 3 miles (4.8 km) long, located in Glacier Bay National Park and Preserve, on the Gulf of Alaska coast, about 7 miles (11.3 km) north of Cape Spencer on the Gulf of Alaska coast, and 52 miles (84 km) northwest of Hoonah, Alaska.
+Torch Bay is about 3 miles (4.8 km) long, located in Glacier Bay National Park and Preserve, on the outer Gulf of Alaska coast, about 7 miles (11.3 km) north of Cape Spencer, and 52 miles (84 km) northwest of Hoonah, Alaska.
 The bay was named by the U.S. Coast and Geodetic Survey in 1926.

 The studies in Torch Bay showed that where otters were reintroduced, there were extensive kelp beds and diverse ecosystems, but where otters weren't found, sea urchins thrived but many other species did not.
 Sea urchins are a preferred food of sea otters so the effect of sea otter predation on urchins was profound.
 In areas with sea otters there were fewer urchins but more kelp beds, more fish, and more seabirds and eagles.
+These results led to a better understanding of keystone species and helped shape a new conservation paradigm.
 Learn more here and here.
 Click here to download the CoastView app and explore more of Torch Bay.